BY DR. AGONSON

 She says while tentative her steps carry

-young child into a seat by your bedside.
+young child to a seat by your bedside.

 Forgive that I should tarry at your door,

-but was afraid for that strange sight beheld,
+but I did fear for that strange sight beheld,

 as when I first espied you in the dark,